ashryaagr/Fairness.jl/docs/src/measures.md

 The Measures have been divided into calcMetrics and boolmetrics depending on whether the metric returns Numerical value or Boolean value respectively.

+Note : All these metrics can be used even when more than 2 values are possible for the sensitive attribute.

 MLJFair._ftIdx is a utility function that has been used to calculate metrics and shall be helpful while using MLJFair to inspect Fairness tensor values.
 ```@docs
 MLJFair._ftIdx